Fair Representation in Parliamentary Summaries: Measuring and Mitigating Inclusion Bias: Experimental Setup

 \subsection{Validation}

 The reconstructor function ($f_{\text{REC}}$) is a critical stage in our evaluation pipeline.
-We employ two measures to validate this aspect of the experiments.
+As such, we employ two measures to validate this aspect of the experiments.
 Firstly, we assess the effect of the choice of $f_{\text{REC}}$ model on our results.
 In other words, if we change the model we use to reconstruct/extract speaker interventions from debate summaries, would our results change significantly?
 To test this, we take a sample of 7 debate summaries generated using different generation methods.
-For each of the 147 different debate interventions, we reconstruct intervention summaries ($\hat{s}_i = f_{\text{REC}}(D, \text{speaker}_i)$) using four different models (Mistral, Phi-4, Qwen3, and Claude-Sonnet-3-7).
-We then calculate the intervention fidelity ($\textit{BERTScore}(s_i, \hat{s_i})$) for all interventions, and measure the pairwise Pearson correlation between scores from all models.
+For each of the 147 different debate interventions, we reconstruct intervention summaries ($\hat{s}_i = f_{\text{REC}}(D, \text{speaker}_i)$) using four different models (\textit{Mistral-7b}, \textit{Phi-4}, \textit{Qwen3}, and \textit{Claude-Sonnet-3-7}).
+We then calculate the intervention fidelity ($\textit{BERTScore}(i_i, \hat{s_i})$) for all interventions, and measure the pairwise Pearson correlation between scores from all models.
 All model pairs showed high correlation in their scores, with the lowest at $r = 0.74$, indicating strong agreement across models.
+The correlation between \textit{Qwen3} and \textit{Claude-Sonnet-3-7} scores was the highest at $r = 0.86$.
 This suggests that the observed trends are largely robust to the choice of model used for reconstructing intervention summaries from debate summaries.

-Next, we assess the \textit{precision} of the reconstructor model.
-While we can \textit{evaluate} debate summaries by comparing the extracted summary to original structured summary, we can validate the reconstructor function by considering the \textit{BERTScore} precision between the reconstructed intervention summary and the debate summary ($P_{\textit{BERT}}(D, \hat{s_i})$).
-Across all reconstructed interventions in our experiments, the average BERTScore precision using Qwen3 was $0.80$.
-This indicates that low intervention fidelity scores, ($\textit{BERTScore}(s_i, \hat{s_i})$), are primarily due to errors introduced during debate summarisation rather than during reconstruction.
+Next, we assess whether the chosen \textit{Qwen3} model can reliably extract all information relevant to a given speaker from the debate summaries.
+We select 30 speakers from a stratified sample of debates, models, and summarisation methods, and ask three expert human annotators to classify each extraction as \textit{accurate} and \textit{complete}.
+The codebook used for this task is available with the code on {\ttfamily Github.com}\footnote{\url{https://github.com/eoghancunn/position_extraction_annotation}}.
+Across all annotations, the accuracy of the extractions is 96\%.
+If we employ majority voting, the overall accuracy raises to 97.5\%.
+The average pairwise agreement between annotators is 93\%.

+In conclusion, we find (i) that our reconstructor function $f_{REC}$ is reliably capable of extracting information about a speaker from a debate summary, (ii) that differences measured between the original intervention ($i_i$) and the reconstructed summary ($\hat{s}_i$) are artefacts of the summarisation method (and not the evaluations), and (iii) that our results are robust to our choice of model to implement $f_{REC}$.